asartori86/advanced_programming_2019-20/readme.md

 ## Locations
 - Lecture room is 128-129 in the main SISSA building in via Bonomea 265.
-- On Nov 19, 2019  Dec 12, 2019 the lectures will be held in room 128-129, main SISSA building in via Bonomea 265.

 ## How to get the material
 ### Non-experienced git users